noy-sternlicht/CHIMERA-KB/README.md

   --perform_checkpoint_at 500
 ```

 Note that we change adjust the RankGPT prompt locally, as described in the paper.
-Your results might very slightly in
+Your results might vary slightly in
 case you skip this step.

 ## Citation